Updated July 2019

 Bled Train Station

-While people do come for the fantastic views of Lake Bled, you may be surprised to learn it was once the rail connection between the big European cities.
-It was the main line from the Hapsburg monarchy to Trieste, Italy.
+While people do come for the fantastic views of Lake Bled, you may be surprised to learn it was once the rail connection between the big European cities that put Lake Bled on the map.

 The Karavanke-Bohinj Railway was a major feat of engineering built between 1900-1906 bringing tourists to Lake Bled until WWI.

 Tip 7: Parking here is free

 How the Beauty of Lake Bled will steal your Heart

 If you are planning to visit Slovenia any time soon, then Lake Bled should be at the top of your list.